drsnyder/furthermore/README.markdown

 It currently supports posts written in [markdown](http://daringfireball.net/projects/markdown/) and uses [mako](http://www.makotemplates.org/) templates to generate the site.
+Pygments (via markdown) is used to add syntax highlighting to code segments.

 This project got started because of the advice from the [Pragmatic Programmer](http://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X/)